hashicorp/terraform-provider-aws/website/docs/r/account_region.markdown

 ## Import

-In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import the account region.
+In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import the account region using a comma seperated `account_id` and `region_name`.
+For example:
-For example to import the region for the current account:

 ```terraform
 import {